worldbank/DIMEwiki/Topics/Checklists/README.md

 # Documentation for checklist on the DimeWiki.

 The DimeWiki is a resource with best practices for data management, field work and other topics related to data work in devlopment research.
 See the [main page](https://dimewiki.worldbank.org/wiki/Main_Page) of the wiki.
 On this wiki there are multiple checklists that can be used to help rembering bestpractices in important steps of the data collection.
 See those checklists [here](https://dimewiki.worldbank.org/wiki/Check_Lists).
-This README file shows documentation on how to edit an already existing checklist, how to create a new checklist and a short technical documentation on how the checklist data is pulled from GitHub and generated to checklist on the wiki.
-You do not need to understand the technical documentation to update and create checklists.
+This README file shows documentation on how to [edit an already existing checklist](#edit-a-checklist), how to [create a new checklist](#create-a-checklist) and a [brief technical documentation](#brief-technical-documentation) on how the checklist data is pulled from GitHub and generated to checklist on the wiki.
+You do not need to understand the technical documentation to edit or create checklists.

 ## Edit a checklist
 To edit a checklist you need to have a GitHub account.
 If you do not have one, create one for free [here](https://github.com/join).